tnamng/tnamng/README.md

 ### Hi I'am Thanh Na NGUYEN a Data Scientist and Mathematicien 👋
-### Below some of my personal projects on Data Scientiest
+### Below some of my personal projects on Data Science

 ## Project 1: Binary Classification